 Bio & Research Interests

-As an anthropologist-in-training, Hector takes an interdisciplinary, comparative, and multi-scalar approach to the relationship between land and indigenous peoples in the Americas.
-He examines contemporary political issues regarding international law, environmental governance, and rural development in Central America.
-He has conducted pilot ethnography in El Salvador (2013) and the UN Permanent Forum on Indigenous Issues (2016).
+As an anthropologist-in-training, Hector takes an interdisciplinary, comparative, and multi-scalar approach to the relationship between land, indigenous peoples, and the environment across the Americas.
+His current research focuses on indigenous rights, biodiversity conservation, and rural development in Central America.
+He has conducted pilot ethnographic fieldwork in El Salvador (2013) and at the UN Permanent Forum on Indigenous Issues (2016).

 Rosemary Joyce (Anthropology)